GOAL OF THE MINOR

 Students who are interested in the subjects addressed in the minor Conflict Studies and who want to deepen their knowledge in the field of conflict studies can apply for the Master’s programme Conflict Studies and Human Rights, for which this minor provides an excellent preparation and is strongly recommended.

-The minor Conflict Studies consists of four compulsory course modules (30 EC) and starts in term 1.
+The minor consists of four compulsory course modules (30 EC) and starts in term 1.
+While it is recommended to start the programme in term 1 and to follow the other courses in the next three terms, you are permitted to start the minor with any of the four courses, and to follow the courses in the sequence that fits your schedule.
 For more information, see the detailed descriptions of each of the courses below.
-It is possible to enroll for separate courses.
+It is also possible to enrol for separate courses.